Ashhish-h/spring-boot/spring-boot-overview/01-spring-boot-demo/README.md

 These dependencies help streamline the development and testing processes in Spring Boot, allowing you to focus more on writing your business logic and less on configuration and setup.

-# what is rest controller

-Based on the search results, here is a concise answer on what a RestController is and how it differs from a traditional Spring Controller:

-## What is a RestController?
+# What is a RestController?

 @RestController is a specialized annotation in Spring Framework that combines the functionality of @Controller and @ResponseBody.
 It marks a class as a request handling component specifically designed for creating RESTful web services.
 When a method in a @RestController class returns a value, Spring automatically assumes it as the response body, eliminating the need for additional annotations like @ResponseBody.